Swaggering Trump Goes Into First Biden Debate Eager To Fight - UrduPoint

 "No matter where I walked, he followed me closely, staring at me, making faces," Clinton wrote in her book "What Happened."
 "It was incredibly uncomfortable.
 He was literally breathing down my neck.
 My skin crawled."
 Against Biden, Trump is likely to push hard on accusations that the former vice president's son Hunter was involved in corrupt business deals in Ukraine and China.

 If that doesn't rile up Biden, who would bet against Trump daring to ask his opponent whether he took performance-enhancing drugs?
-Trump and his aides have repeatedly called Biden senile, claiming he uses something to improve mental acuity during debates.

-"I think he should take a drug test," Trump said on Fox News.
+Trump has repeatedly called Biden senile, claiming he uses something to improve mental acuity during debates -- and demanding he take a drug test prior to debating, a suggestion the Democrat has laughed off.

 Biden acknowledges that keeping his cool will be essential.